 “New wave!” the ranger shouts, and Blue’s attention snaps back to the present, looking around until he spots the magneton hovering above the barriers.
 Attacks quickly converge on it to bring it down, and everyone is tense for a moment as they wait for more to appear, but it takes a while before Grass and Bug pokemon start climbing the walls or squeezing through the gaps, and suddenly things feel slightly real to Blue again.

 Happy to finally have something to do, Blue orders Maturin to send out Ice Beams against a tangela that pulls itself over the wall.
-The beams have an odd effect in the rain, freezing the drops that fall through them and leaving trails of fog in the chilled air.
-It takes real effort for Blue to switch to another attack when the next plant pokemon arrives, a weepinbell that climbs the barrier in a mess of vines.
-Instead her Water Guns help pummel it into a stupor.
-He doesn’t want to “steal the spotlight” if it means he’s just exhausting his pokemon to try and grab the decisive blows against the enemies that happen to be around him.
+The beams have an odd effect in the rain, however, freezing the drops that fall through them and leaving trails of fog in the chilled air, lowering visibility.
+Blue feels himself wanting to ignore the clear risk there, and it takes real effort to switch to another attack when a weepinbell climbs the barrier in a mess of vines.
+Instead he orders Maturin to use Water Guns to help pummel it into a stupor.
+The urge to “steal the spotlight” is like a constant itch under his skin, making him impatient to do something that feels meaningful.